Pioneer

 Inter-generational Sunday afternoons.

 Everyone bundles in - all ages are welcome and needed.
-Fun, laughter, indoors and out, thinking about the Bible with active learning for everyone, all ending with a delicious meal together and time to pray.
+Fun, laughter, indoors and out, thinking about the Bible with active learning for everyone and time to pray.
 From the youngest to the oldest, everyone takes part.

 Youth